MarekSchiffer/pgu/macOS_x86/01. Chapter 3 - exit/Readme.md

 as -arch x86_64 exit64_macOS.s  -o exit64_macOS.o
 ```
 This will create the object file.
-To then link the object file, to get an exectuable use:
+To then link the object file, to get an executable use:
 ```
 ld -static -e _start exit64_macOS.o -o exit64_macOS
 ```